39alpha/39alpharesearch.org/six-differentiators.md

 ---

 # Team Driven
-Research at 39Alpha is conducted by teams of five (four PhD's and one part-time freshman undergraduate student), and is published as such.
+Research at 39Alpha is conducted by teams of five (four Ph.D's and one part-time freshman undergraduate student), and is published as such.
 There are no individual authors.
 The reputation of the team (and its members) are one.
 We believe that the modern publication paradigm centered on individual authorship actively incentivizes behavior that, while necessarily beneficial to